crazyyy/wp-framework/wordpress/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Additional Features =
 * Ability to remove the WordPress Generator Meta information from the HTML source of your site.
+* Ability to remove the WordPress Version information from the JS and CSS file includes of your site.
 * Ability to prevent people from accessing the readme.html, license.txt and wp-config-sample.php files
 * Ability to temporarily lock down the front end of your site from general visitors while you do various backend tasks (investigate security attacks, perform site upgrades, do maintenance work etc.)
 * Ability to export/import the security settings.